mobxjs/mobx-state-tree/README.md

 -   mobx-state-tree provides utilities to turn any MST tree into a valid Redux store.
 -   Having multiple MSTs in a single application is perfectly fine.

+## Contributing

+1. Clone this repository
+2. Run `yarn run bootstrap` and `yarn run build` once.
+3. Extensive pull requests are best discussed in an issue first
+3. Have fun!

 ## Thanks!